MANTELLASSI, "QUERCIOLAIA" ALICANTE, MAREMMA TOSCANA

 The Mantellassi family winery was established in 1960 with just four hectares of land around the communes of Magliano and Scansano in the heart of Maremma.
-As one of the region’s pioneers, helping to establish Morellino di Scansano as a DOC in 1978 (later becoming DOCG in 2006), the family remains defenders of tradition, producing exceptional expressions of Sangiovese and Alicante while other wineries focus on non-traditional varieties such as Cabernet Sauvignon, Merlot and Syrah.
-One of their first grape varieties planted, Alicante has flourished for the family, prompting them to produce their single variety wine “Queciolaia” starting in 1977.
-Alicante, which is found throughout Spain and considered a local variety of Grenache that most likely arrived to the area during the Spanish occupation in 1600, takes advantage of the temperate climate.
-As an early ripening varietal, the grape thrives in even the most difficult vintages and excels in the calcareous volcanic soils of the family’s hillside vineyards.
-Producing complex and rich flavors, Alicante provides an excellent alternative to Sangiovese, rivaling the flavor and style of Tuscany’s flagship variety with deeper colors and an approachability that not only pairs with the local meat-based dishes (including wild boar) but is extremely drinkable and rewarding all on its own.
+As one of the of region’s pioneers, the family remains defenders of tradition, producing exceptional expressions of Sangiovese and Alicante while other wineries focus on non-traditional varieties such as Cabernet Sauvignon, Merlot and Syrah.
+One of their first grape varieties planted, Alicante has flourished for the family, prompting them to produce their single variety wine “Querciolaia” starting in 1977.
+Alicante, found throughout Spain and considered a local variety of Grenache, takes advantage of the temperate climate of Maremma.
+As an early ripening variety, the grape thrives in even the most difficult vintages and excels in the calcareous volcanic soils of the family’s hillside vineyards.
+Producing complex and rich flavors, Alicante is an excellent alternative to Sangiovese, rivaling the flavor and style of Tuscany’s flagship variety with deeper colors and an approachability that not only pairs with the local meat-based dishes, but is extremely drinkable and rewarding all on its own.

-*This offer is made pre-arrival, with wines estimated to be delivered to your preferred store in May/June 2018.
-All sale prices are the lowest available at Total Wine & More.
+*Offer NOT valid in-store.
+Offer is made pre-arrival, with the wines estimated to be delivered to your preferred store in 8-12 weeks.
+All sale prices are the lowest available at Total Wine & More and ONLY valid through Concierge Sales.
 No further discounts or coupons may be applied.
+Lowest advertised price based on wine-searcher.com listings.
 Offer not valid in CT, NY, TN and WI.
-This is a ONE WEEK SALE that will expire on Tuesday, January 30, 2018.
+This offer is for ONE WEEK, or until sold out, and will expire on Tuesday, January 29, 2019.